duesnate/nn-inference-fpga/project_report.rst

 The purpose of this project is to explore the topic of neural network inference using FPGAs.
 Unlike GPUs, FPGAs are dynamically configured at a lower hardware level and can be used for the purpose of accelerating specific tasks with unparalleled time-determinism.
 FPGAs can also be quickly reconfigured for changes in application.
 A relatively new concept called partial reconfiguration has also been introduced and provides the developer with the ability to reconfigure specified regions at runtime while the rest of the device continues in normal operation.
 Application specific acceleration engines can be intuitively described using behavioral HDL code while concurrently allowing the developer to closely manage synthesis at the register transfer level (RTL) if needed.

 The primary application of NN models in this project will be for image recognition and will focus primarily on the inference of convolutional neural networks (CNN).
 The first part of this report will summarize the current state of research and the advancements that have been made for FPGA inference.
 The project also seeks to determine whether FPGAs have potential to compete as an effective alternative to GPUs as well as to determine the characteristics of an effective use case.
-Metrics of evaluation include cost, peak performance capability, energy efficiency (or performance density), and other advantageous features such as adaptability.
+Metrics of evaluation include cost, peak performance capability, energy efficiency, performance density, as well as other advantageous features such as adaptability.
 The report will break down the various components used in a typical CNN model and describe how they can be implemented in programmable logic (PL).
 These functional blocks include units for convolution, fully connected (FC) layers, pooling operations, and non-linear activation functions.
 Outside of the NN itself there will be additional PL infrastructure that may include direct memory access (DMA) cores, a state-machine or control unit (CU), as well as a memory-mapped interface to the processing system (PS).
 Additional supporting components may be included depending on the architectures used for implementing the model.

 Components